This describes the main features of the climate of Northern Scotland, comprising Highland Region, the Western Isles, Orkney and Shetland.

 Select a UK regional climate:

-Mean annual temperatures over the region at low altitude vary from about 8.5 °C close to the Moray Firth and on the westernmost isles to about 7 °C on Shetland, but over the higher ground temperatures are generally lower so that on Ben Nevis (1344 metres) the annual mean is just below 0 °C. Elsewhere in the UK, mean annual temperatures reach over 11 °C in Cornwall and the Channel Islands.
+Mean annual temperatures over the region at low altitude vary from about 9 °C close to the Moray Firth and on the westernmost isles to about 7 °C on Shetland, but over the higher ground temperatures are generally lower so that at Cairngorm Summit the annual mean is just below 1 °C. Elsewhere in the UK, mean annual temperatures reach over 11 °C in Cornwall and the Channel Islands.
 Within the region, significant variations in temperature arise from the combined effects of proximity to the coast and topography.

 Temperature shows both a seasonal and a diurnal variation.
 Minimum temperatures usually occur around sunrise and maximum temperatures are normally 2 to 3 hours after midday.